brandondocusen/CntxtJS/CONTRIBUTING.md

 # Contributing to CntxtJS

 First off, thank you for considering contributing to CntxtJS!
-It's people like you that make CntxtJV such a great tool.
+It's people like you that make CntxtJS such a great tool.

 ## 🤝 Code of Conduct